Assign 0: UNIX and Bash

 If you haven't already, create a cs397

-directory in your home directory and an assignments
+directory in your home directory and an assignments subdirectory.

-Create an assign0
+Create an assign0 subdirectory

-within assignments
+within assignments.

 In conclusion, you should have the